brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 # Cordova/PhoneGap sqlite storage plugin - premium evmax version with parallel database reader enhancements for iOS

-Native interface to sqlite in a Cordova/PhoneGap plugin for TBD Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for ~~Android,~~ iOS, macOS, ~~and Windows 10 (UWP)~~, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This plugin version is available under GPL v3 (<http://www.gnu.org/licenses/gpl.txt>) or premium commercial license and includes components available under the MIT and Apache 2.0 licenses.
 Contact for commercial license: <sales@litehelpers.net>

 **NOTICE:** Other Cordova sqlite commercial licenses are NOT valid for this plugin version.

-XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel reader database readers for iOS only.
+XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel reader database readers for iOS/macOS only.
+Android & Windows are NOT supported by this plugin version branch.

 XXX TODO: This document may be out of date.

 ## About this version branch

 TBD

+iOS/macOS only

+Android & Windows platforms are NOT supported, disabled in plugin.xml

 ~~This is the common version branch which supports the most widely used features and serves as the basis for the other versions.~~